 During 2012, we disposed of our interests in nine consolidated retail properties and four unconsolidated retail properties.
 Our share of the net gain on these disposals was \$15.5 million.
 On May 3, 2012, we sold our interests in two residential apartment buildings located at The Domain in Austin, Texas.
-Our share of the gain from the sale was \$12.4 million.
+Our share of the gain from the sale was \$12.4 million which is included in other income in the accompanying 2012 consolidated statement of operations and comprehensive income.